kyinmath/Super-Searcher/README.md

 This program (backend) takes in ASTs, converts them into LLVM IR, and then runs them.
 The AST language will be mostly C-like, supporting things like stacks, functions, structures, destructors, and control flow.
 The design of the ASTs will emphasize readability and potential for self-modification.
 The backend will enforce type and memory safety.
 LLVM's JIT will be doing all the heavy lifting to assemble its IR into executable code.

+The purpose of this backend is to make it easy for code to be self-modifying.
+By avoiding a textual representation, a self-modifying code won't have to lex or parse anything.
+In addition, memory safety means that the program won't cause too much damage even if it goes haywire.

 ###To compile in Ubuntu: